7B-Things/push-button-switch/docs/electrical/components.md

 [Mono Audio Cable]:Parts.yaml#MonoAudioCable
 # Order Components

 There are two off-the-shelf components that must be ordered in order to assemble the circuit board.
 The first is an [Audio Jack]{Qty:1}, and the second is a [Microswitch]{Qty:1}.
-There is also a [Mono Audio Cable]{Qty:1} that is not needed to assemble the circuit board, but will be needed later to connect the switch to a switch adapter.
-That is shown in the bill of materials at the bottom of this page so that it can be ordered along with the other components.
+There is also a [Mono Audio Cable]{Qty:1} that will be needed later to connect the switch to a switch adapter.

 ![Audio Jack](../images/electrical_audio_jack.jpg)
 ![Micro switch](../images/electrical_microswitch.jpg)